spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Add an AWS worker pool

-The following steps need to be performed to add a new worker node pool to a cluster:-
+The following steps need to be performed to add a new worker node pool to a cluster:

 * Invoke the option to ‘Add Node Pool’ from the cluster’s node information page.